 The clients are a young professional couple who envision a series of active and passive recreational spaces for their family.
-This has been manifested into a continuous and seamless series of living spaces that support free communication and interaction within the house.
+These spaces manifest as a continuous and seamless series of living spaces supporting free communication and interaction within the house.

-The two-storey volume, encased in a carapace of Cor-Ten steel lined with wood, encloses the procession of living spaces at grade that open, through the canopied double height curtainwall, into equivalent outdoor spaces to the west.
-A stair climbs to a main bedroom that is cantilevered into the treed landscape.
-An adjacent roof terrace overlooks the city skyline to the north east.
-The garage is accessed from the rear street, a function of the garden wall.
-The house is both respectful to the street and public realm, and robust and dynamic within the privacy of the garden courtyard.
+The two-storey volume is encased in a carapace of Cor-Ten steel lined with wood.
+This encloses the living spaces that open to grade through the double-height curtainwall, and onto outdoor spaces to the west.
+A stair climbs to a main bedroom which is cantilevered into the treed landscape.
+An adjacent roof terrace overlooks the city skyline to the northeast.
+The garage is accessed from the rear street, which is a function of the garden wall.